Yue1Harriet1Huang/Yue1Harriet1Huang.github.io/_posts/2020-03-31-Best-Data-Pipelines.md

 > What is Databricks Koala
   - A high level wrapper of PySpark
   - What is its performance improvement from pandas sql? (size of data, speed, memory)
+  - What is the gain you have only one machine/work from using koala over pandas

 #### Python Pipeline Comparison: sqlcmd VS. pyodbc